Soerensen42/Hyperopt/README.md

 When all is done start Terminal.sh

 Changing the Network:
--Modify the Network Training to be callable as a function returning the value that should be optimised for. (remember optimization always tries to minimize so for auc score would be something like return(1-accuracy))
+-Modify the Network Training to be callable as a function returning the value that should be optimised for. (remember optimization always tries to minimize so for accuracy would be something like return(1-accuracy))
--Remove both Code lines Specific to the example.
+-Remove both Code lines Specific to the example in Core.py.
 -Make sure the network selected hyperparamters are the right type, most fitting would be at the start of the function.

 Reset: